hamiltonrichard/NotesFromTheDockerWorkshopBook/NotesFromTheDockerWorkshopBook.md

 Untagged: basic-app:latest
 Deleted: sha256:10c414958643f87f05b9639c609ce53319b96057f39fed93f76e3fde55bf7d39
 ```
 The shasum is the __IMAGE ID__.
-Before running the _docker rmi_ command you could list your images first so you can valide which was deleted.
+Before running the _docker rmi_ command you could list your images first so you can validate which was image was deleted.